 Git-portal sites, like GitHub or GitLab, offer many useful features to facilitate collaborative development.

-This session will focus on collaborative development workflows using Git-collaboration sites like GitHub, GitLab or Bitbucket and will demonstrate how to work with branches, issue tracking, contribute to projects using pull-/merge-requests, code-review, how to run CI/CD-pipelines and use other common features of these platforms.
+This session focuses on collaborative development workflows using Git-collaboration sites like GitHub, GitLab or Bitbucket and demonstrates how to work with branches, issue tracking, contribute to projects using pull-/merge-requests, code-review, how to run CI/CD-pipelines and use other common features of these platforms.